 Workplace Investigations Difficult Respondents

-Workplace Investigations Difficult Respondents – What can or should you do? – Remain calm and professional, do not engage in arguments and stick to your interview plan/process.
+Workplace Investigations Difficult Respondents – What can or should you do? if the respondent is difficult or aggressive – Remain calm and professional, do not engage in arguments and stick to your interview plan/process.

 At times during a workplace investigation you may have to deal with difficult respondents, this can occur in a number of ways;